Hog-CERN/Hog/docs/02-Maintainer-Manual/08-List-files.md

 ## .sim files

 In this file are listed all the HDL files used for simulation only.
-The line corresponding to the file containg the top module of your test bench has the following synthax:
+The line corresponding to the file containing the top module of your test bench has the following syntax:

 ```
 <path_to_tb>/<test_bench>.vhd topsim=<test_top_level_entity> wavefile=<simulation_set_up>.tcl dofile=<waves>.do
 ```

-* The first entry the file containing yout test-bench complete with its relative path from the `Top/<project_name>` folder.
+* The first entry the file containing your test-bench complete with its relative path from the `Top/<project_name>` folder.
 * The second entry is preceded by `topsim=`, it indicates the name of the entity you want to set as top level in your simulation.
-* The third entry is preceded by `wavefile=`, it indicates the file containing the tcl script used to lauch your simulation. *NOTE* the path assumes the default position is `<repo>/sim/`, any relative path must assume this as default location.
+* The third entry is preceded by `wavefile=`, it indicates the file containing the tcl script used to launch your simulation.*NOTE* the path assumes the default position is `<repo>/sim/`, any relative path must assume this as default location.
 * The fourth entry is preceded by `dofile=`, it indicates the file containing the signal waveforms to be observed in your simulation.

 The resulting file should look like this: